Treefrog/Handbook/Manual/devices.md

 ### Software Lisencing

 We do not use software at Treefrog, or put it on our laptops, unless it has been paid for.
-Not only is it unethical and counterintuitive to Treefrog's values, but also, if we are caught doing this, it could hurt us.
+Not only is it unethical and counterintuitive to Treefrog's values, but also, if we are caught doing this, it could hurt our team through litigation or problems.

 1. Don't install software you don't use
 2. Don't install software without express consent from the [quartermaster](manual/quartermaster.md)